Anello-Photonics/ANELLO_ROS_Driver/readme.md

 ### Configure ANELLO ROS Driver

-Update the serial port values in the launch file to match the ports in your system: if the value is AUTO the program will automatically connect that port.
+Update the serial port values in the launch file to match the ports in your system.
+If the value is AUTO the program will automatically connect that port.

 ```xml
     <!--Update data and config port values to the ports in your system-->